 Q. Can the mentor be from out of state, or does he/she need to be someone from our local community?

 A. The mentor may be from another state.
-However, the coach for the team must teach at one of the team members’ schools.
 If you are seeking a mentor, please contact exploravision@nsta.org

 Q. I'm a parent.
 Can I be a coach to my children's team?
 Can I be a memtor?